-CUTA commissioned a survey of Canadians living in major urban centres in April this year.
+In April, CUTA commissioned a survey of Canadians living in major urban centres.
 Conducted by Léger Marketing, our survey focused on four themes that are important to voters.
-These issues impact the daily lives of Canadians, regardless of whether they take transit or not.
+These issues affect the daily lives of Canadians, regardless of whether they take transit or not.

 Our four themes were:

-CUTA members deliver community-focused solutions in these areas, day-in and day-out.
-Political parties need to address these issues during their federal election campaign.
+CUTA members deliver community-focused solutions in these areas, day in and day out.
+Political parties need to address these issues during the federal election campaign.

 Divisive issues will emerge on the campaign trail over the coming months.
-Canadians are consensus that public transit must be a priority.
+Canadians agree that public transit must be a priority.
 Our poll findings suggest that 86% of urban and suburban Canadians want governments to invest more in public transit.

 When it comes to traffic congestion, 77% of respondents to our survey said that congestion is a problem in their area.
 In addition, over 80% of respondents said that reducing their travel times must become a priority for governments.

 Improved public transit reduces gridlock.
-Nine-in-ten respondents to our survey agreed with that statement.
+9 in 10 respondents to our survey agreed with that statement.